Why I Love My Coach

 College Park Member

-Jeff Cluxton has been a member at College Park Church for over 6 years and leads a Small Group with his wife Vicki.
+Jeff Cluxton has been a member at College Park Church since 2014 and leads a Small Group with his wife Vicki.